Cleaning Survey Data

-I’m Tyler Lubben, founder of VizualSurvey, a survey data cleaning tool that cleans your survey data from any survey software so you can visualize it in any of our Tableau, Power BI, Spotfire or Qlik Sense prebuilt dashboard templates.
+I’m Tyler Lubben, founder of VizualSurvey, a survey dashboard and presentation consulting company where we can collect your survey data from any survey software so you can visualize it in any of our Tableau, Power BI, Spotfire or Qlik Sense dashboards.
 This article will show you some of the main problems you have when you’re trying to visualize or analyze survey data from any of the popular survey tools such as Google Forms, Qualtrics, QuestionPro, SurveyMonkey, SurveyGizmo…. as well as how you can solve these problems by cleaning survey results in excel and making dashboards in a data visualization tool.

 Survey Data Problems